-BIM (building information modeling) is a smart 3D modeling process used to efficiently plan, design, construct, and manage buildings or infrastructure.
-By keeping a shared resource of project data, BIM helps keep workers, managers, and stakeholders on the same page.
+Building information modeling (BIM) design software is a smart 3D modeling and visualization process used to efficiently plan, design, construct, and manage buildings or infrastructure.
+By keeping a shared resource of project data, BIM helps keep architecture, engineering and construction (AEC) workers, managers, and stakeholders on the same page.

-At a minimum, BIM is a 3D model of the building and infrastructure.
-More advanced BIM systems may include project scheduling, costing, and lifetime maintenance data.
+At a minimum, BIM visualization creates a 3D model of proposed buildings and infrastructure.
+More advanced BIM systems may include project management, such as scheduling, costing, and lifetime maintenance data.

-BIM software is primarily used for very large construction projects (often with a budget over $10 million).
-If your project is too small, BIM tools can be a waste of time and money and you won’t see benefits from clash detection, scheduling, or cost tracking.
+BIM software is primarily used to streamline the design process of very large construction projects (often with a budget over $10 million).
+If your project is too small, BIM modeling tools may be a waste of time and money and you won’t see benefits from clash detection, scheduling, or cost tracking.

-BIM is used by those involved in the design and building process including:
+BIM is used by those involved in construction management, including:

-The NBS National BIM Report 2018 found that medium-sized businesses and large businesses with adopted BIM more frequently than small businesses.
-However, BIM is being used more and more by smaller businesses as well.
+The NBS National BIM Report of 2020 found both medium and large businesses have adopted BIM at a more frequent rate than smaller companies.
+However, BIM technology is starting to be used more by small businesses as well due to better productivity and reduced risk.

 BIM dimensions broadly refer to types of building information required in a model.
 Some BIM dimensions include:

-Some developers are trying to popularize further dimensions of BIM including 7D and 8D.
-However, we haven’t seen consensus on these terms yet.
+Some developers have added further dimensions of BIM including 7D and 8D.
+However, there does not appear to be a clear consensus on these terms yet, as definitions for the terms vary by source.

 BIM software is typically priced on a user-based subscription model.
-A popular solution like Revit starts at $173.19/month for a 3-year subscription.
-Most BIM software solutions also require some form of training that can cost you up to $2,000 on top of what you’re already paying.
+A popular SaaS solution can charge between $35 and $300 per month.
+Most BIM software solutions also require some form of training that can cost up to $2,000 on top of what you’re already paying.

 For many small businesses, BIM software is too costly to effectively increase ROI.
-However, some free software options are available including:
+However, some low-cost and free software options are available including:

 SketchUp by Trimble - a free plan for SketchUp is available for personal use.
-The free plan is a simple version that lets users draw in 3D.
-Paid plans have more advanced features like AR model viewing on iOS and Android devices and unlimited cloud storage.
-The paid version for professionals starts at $119/year.
-A cheaper plan for students starts at $55/year for creating 3D models.
+This simplified version allows users to draw in 3D.
+Paid plans have more advanced features like AR model viewing on iOS and Android devices plus unlimited cloud storage.
+The paid version for professionals starts at $119 per year with these additional software tools.
+A cheaper plan for students starts at $55 per year for just creating 3D models.

-Graphisoft BIMx - a free app for iOS and Android devices that lets users view 2D and 3D models for free.
-This app is primarily for those needing to present to clients or contractors.
-Add-on BIMx PRO starts at $49.99 and gives you access to features including Smart 2D and 3D Measure, AirPrint and Google Cloud Print, and integration with external databases.
+Graphisoft BIMx - a free mobile app for iOS and Android devices that lets users view 2D and 3D models for free.
+This app is primarily for those needing to present plans to clients or contractors.
+The BIMx PRO add-on starts at $49.99 and gives you access to features including Smart 2D and 3D Measure, AirPrint and Google Cloud Print, and integration with external databases.

-Most of the free software is very limited in what it can do with 3D modeling.
+Most of the free construction management software is very limited in what it can do with 3D modeling.
 A paid software solution will have more useful functionalities like scheduling and cost management.

-BIM objects are simply reusable components that one can drag and drop into 3D models.
+BIM objects are simply reusable components software users can drag and drop into 3D models.
 Objects can range from building fabric to electric and plumbing components i.e. windows, pipe fittings, doors, support beams, etc.

 Designers can get BIM objects directly from manufacturers, BIM catalogs, or create their own sets of reusable objects.
 Here are some popular libraries: